The Elmer Diner (Elmer, NJ)

 The Elmer Diner menu has everything from breakfast to lunch to dinner.
 It had all of the standard diner menu meals as well as healthier options that I was surprised about as well.

 I ordered the scrambled eggs and hash brown special.
 I also ordered a cinnamon bun.
 The eggs and hashbrowns were the least greasy restaurant eggs I’ve ever had.
 They were delicious.
 The hashbrowns weren’t anything unusual but still good.

 I’m sure I don’t want to know the ingredients of the cinnamon bun, but it was delicious.
 It rivals Mustache Bills as one of the best I’ve had so far.
 The outside was crispy, but the inside was full of rich cinnamon and filling.
 It tasted like a giant cinnamon donut.

 For the egg special, cinnamon bun and coffee the cost was $8.
 That is one of the cheapest restaurant meals I’ve had in a while.
-In fact, it’s cheaper than several fast food restaurants too.
+In fact, it’s less expensive than several fast-food restaurants too.